openwsn-berkeley/openwsn-on-iotlab/A8/parser/README.md

 ### Result

 - Without 1 hour test, 10 nodes stops sending packet through serial port.
 This is less than the experiment done with old M3 driver.
-- Some cells' PDR are very low.
+- lots cells' PDR are very low.
 Through looking inside the gathered data, the Rx cells on the receiver side somehow disappeared (only one side).
 As a result, transmission failed without ACK.
 This is caused by housekeeping which remove Rx cell if no activity is detected with 2* DESYNCTIMEOUT

 ## Experiment 55862